Yasir284/js_04_Password_Generator/README.md

 - You can specify length of the password and also can copy the password to your **clipboard**

-- I have also added a surprise to it, so do check it out.
-The live link is given below.

 - It took me 5-6 hrs to make this project.

   [![badge](https://img.shields.io/badge/LINK%20OF-PROJECT-purple)](https://js-04passwordgenerator-project.netlify.app/)